DIY Bouquet Bar

 This hands-on floral moment is perfect for a wide range of gatherings.
 Some favorite ways to set the scene:

-Start planning your flower-forward moment and let the bouquet bar bloom!
+Start planning your flower-forward moment and let the bouquet bar setup bloom!

 More articles